What is Asset Finance?

 Why use Asset Finance?

-Asset financing is used by all kinds of businesses to help purchase the necessary equipment for their operations.
+Asset financing is used by all kinds of businesses but is especially helpful for dental practices as it helps aid the purchase of necessary equipment for their operations.
 Limited companies, social enterprises, charities and sole traders are all eligible to apply for and secure asset finance.

 Historically, asset financing was mostly used by larger companies.
 However, in recent years the threshold for the amount that can be applied for has lowered.